 As we were waiting for the ceremony to begin, something caught my attention.
 It was the pianist who was playing background music – a medley of love songs from Disney cartoons, to praise choruses and some classical instrumental pieces.
 A while later, the bride enters and the music shifted to another song.
 As I watched my friend walk down the aisle, my heart was full and was touched as the lyrics and melody matched perfectly to her story.
 This, is the power of music.

 I have always had a love for classical musical history and thought it would be interesting to share the stories behind some of the popular classical music pieces that are played at weddings.
-Just as we draw inspiration from different elements, behind every piece of music, there is a story that the composers draw inspiration from.
+Just as we draw inspiration from different elements like music and food, behind every piece of music, there is a story that the composers draw inspiration from.

 1. Bridal Chorus from Lohengrin by Richard Wagner

 Commonly known as “Here Comes the Bride” or the “Bridal March” this tune is probably one of the first tunes we heard as a child and associate with weddings.
 Mostly used when the bride enters as she walks down the aisle, it has become a classic processional piece for many brides.

 The Story – A knight and a swan

 Lohengrin is a story that starts off with a female lead Elsa, who is accused of murdering her brother, Gottfried.
 She shares her dream about a knight who saves her.
 This knight appears on a boat drawn by swans.
 As they are figuring out the disappearance of Gottfried, a knight does appear and Elsa agrees to marry him if he wins the battle.
 The knight however has one condition – Elsa cannot ask for his name or where he is from.